 As of the date of this supplemental information statement, Casino and each of its affiliates (including the respective directors and management of Casino and its affiliates) intend to vote all of the Cnova ordinary and special voting shares owned directly by them, directly or indirectly, in favor of the approval of the Reorganization.
-As of [ ], 2016, the record date for the Cnova extraordinary general meeting, Casino and its affiliates (including the respective directors and management of Casino and its affiliates) owned directly, in the aggregate, [ ] Cnova ordinary shares and Cnova special voting shares entitled to vote at the Cnova extraordinary general meeting, or collectively approximately [ ]% of the outstanding Cnova ordinary shares entitled to vote at the extraordinary general meeting.
+The record date for the Cnova extraordinary general meeting is September 29, 2016.
+As of the date of this supplemental information statement, Casino and its affiliates (including the respective directors and management of Casino and its affiliates) owned directly, in the aggregate, 408,227,914 Cnova ordinary shares and 405,727,914 Cnova special voting shares entitled to vote at the Cnova extraordinary general meeting, or collectively approximately 95.4% of the aggregate voting power entitled to vote at the extraordinary general meeting.
 As a result, the Reorganization is expected to be approved at the Cnova extraordinary general meeting, whether or not the unaffiliated Cnova shareholders support the Transactions.